Colorado Mountain College: Concurrent enrollment

 The College-Level Examination Program (CLEP) at Colorado Mountain College, also gives students of any age the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college courses.

 Tuition

 CMC offers three tuition rates based on residence status: In-District, In-State, and Out-of-State tuition.
-Other special tuition rates include a CMC Service Area Rate, and a Veterans & Military Families Discount Rate.
+Other special tuition rates include a Veterans & Military Families Discount Rate and Western Undergraduate Exchange rate.

 Isaacson School for Communication, Arts & Media

 The school was named after the author and journalist, Walter Isaacson, former president and CEO of the Aspen Institute, a nonpartisan educational and policy studies organization based in Washington, D.C., and Aspen, Colorado.
 Isaacson is also former chairman and CEO of Cable News Network (CNN) and former managing editor of Time magazine.

 Notable graduates of the Isaacson School include Pat Davison, who was part of a team awarded the Pulitzer Prize in 2000.

 Sopris Theatre

 The company usually performs three to five theatre productions each season, in its theatre that seats 100 people at the Colorado Mountain College Spring Valley at Glenwood Springs campus.